 Founded in 1998, this Texas-based company is an important figure in the web hosting landscape.
 According to the publicly available info, it boasts over 100,000 business customers including 40 of the Fortune 100 companies.

-What interests us the most is hosting.
-Rackspace offers a variety of web hosting services, including eCommerce solutions, dedicated servers and managed cloud environments.
-And it’s the latter that I will be reviewing in this article.
+What interests us the most is web hosting.
+Rackspace offers a variety of hosting services, including eCommerce solutions, dedicated servers, and managed cloud environments.

 This, together with different prices for various regions can easily skyrocket the final expense.
 In the below table, I’ve included sample monthly fees for General Purpose server with 2TB (2000GB) bandwidth allowance in different regions.
 The higher price in brackets includes a mandatory monthly minimum service charge.